FRANK R. BAUMGARTNER

 Lindsey Stephens, on the impact of the creation of a state-wide Indigent Defense Services agency on the use of the death penalty.
 (2012) Lindsey started Duke Law School in Fall 2012.

 Max Rose, on the changing media framing of poverty and the move from relatively generous to relatively stingy government spending on poverty in response to those frames.
 (2011) Max and I published a paper in Policy Studies Journal based on this thesis and Max now works for a non-profit focusing on poverty.
+(Note: This thesis won the award for best senior thesis in the department).

 Agenda-setting seminar, Nov 23, 2010 in Aldrich and MacKuen's core seminar on American institutions.